bitcoinsaigon/bitcoinsaigon.github.io/_pages/spend-sats-saigon.md

 He and his firm have been a steady supporter over the years of the local community - be it the efforts around [Bitfilm Festival 2015](https://www.coinnewsasia.com/bitcoin-saigon-to-host-the-first-bitfilm-festival/); [BlockFin Asia](http://www.blockfin.asia/) or sponsoring the [Bitcoin Lightning Node of the local community](https://1ml.com/node/023e4a4c0e0e114d88ab50ec14582fefd60ad8baae63eb0934db146d995c5567d7).

-Dave himself is also a regular at the local Bitcoin meetups and probably the person who has set up the most people with wallets and their first Sats all across the country.
+David himself is also a regular at the local Bitcoin meetups and probably the person who has set up the most people with wallets and their first Sats all across the country.

 - Interview: (following soon!)
 - Website: [future.travel](http://future.travel)